Casino House Edge Explained: How Casinos Make Money

 • Baccarat Banker Bet — roughly 1.06% house edge

-• Video Poker — optimal play can produce very low house edge
+• Video Poker — optimal play can produce a very low house edge

 Casino Game Volatility Comparison